 Pessimists are more cautious.
 They live in their own misery, turn down opportunities—both personal and professional—and are content with living in a state of unhappiness.

-In the world of project management, optimism bias can lead to planning fallacies because project managers who are also naturally optimists tend to emphasize and focus on the positive and embrace opportunities without fully assessing risks.
-In many cases, optimists will often misread risks or take on more risks because they are overly positive about the outcome, even when the probability for a positive outcome is low.
+In the world of project management, optimism bias can lead to planning fallacies because project managers who are also naturally optimists tend to emphasize and focus on the positive and embrace opportunities without thoroughly assessing risks.
+In many cases, optimists will often misread risks or take on more risks because they are overly positive about the outcome, even when the probability of a positive outcome is low.

 For example, when planning a project, an “optimist” project manager might be excited about the new project or opportunity and feel confident about the team he or she has assembled to work on the project.
-As a result, he or she is likely to misread or misjudge the risks about completing the project on time or within budget.
+As a result, he or she is likely to misread or misjudge the risks of completing the project on time or within budget.

-Although this might seem like a blessing (and in most scenarios, it is) optimism bias is arguably one of the most significant cognitive biases.
+Although this might seem like a blessing—and in most scenarios, it is—optimism bias is arguably one of the most significant cognitive biases.

 3. Substitution